Rohingya refugees in Bangladesh: Reproductive health

 Most of the Rohingya refugees deliver infants with the help of midwives.
 The United Nations Population Fund (UNFPA) has been responsible for ensuring that the midwifery diploma program is in the refugee camps.
-An increase in violence among refugees has been documented and as a result, the midwives are sometimes unable to provide the proper access to healthcare and resources.
+An increase in violence among refugees has been documented, and as a result, the midwives are sometimes unable to provide the proper access to healthcare and resources.
 Many of the midwives in the region also can not give the best sexual health resources because of language barriers and cultural differences.
-Due to the Rohingya's conservative values, sexual and reproductive health information and care is limited and midwives are limited in the information they can provide.
+Due to the Rohingya's conservative values, sexual and reproductive health information and care is limited, and midwives are limited in the information they can provide.
 The majority of expectant women tend to be between the ages of 15 and 18 years old.
-Currently, there are approximately 19 facilities within the refugee camps that help give access to reproductive healthcare, however, there is a growing need for services and support for reproductive health issues.
+Currently, there are approximately 19 facilities within the refugee camps that help give access to reproductive healthcare; however, there is a growing need for services and support for reproductive health issues.

-Another factor contributing to the health of Rohingya women is the ability to breastfeed infants and availability of spaces to do so.
+Another factor contributing to the health of Rohingya women is the ability to breastfeed infants and the availability of spaces to do so.
 As of 2017, about 8.3% of the Rohingya population was breastfeeding.
 On average, Rohingya women will give birth to 3.8 children in their lifespan and will breastfeed for a total of 6.9 years.
-A large increase in childbearing has been seen and breastfeeding-safe regions have become very limited and overcrowded for women as a result.
+A large increase in childbearing has been seen, and breastfeeding-safe regions have become very limited and overcrowded for women as a result.
 As well as having limited space to participate in breastfeeding, many mothers are not given accurate information on proper feeding practices.

 A 2023 qualitative study of Rohingya refugees in camps in Cox's Bazar found that high fertility is driven by a combination of religio-political, social, and practical motives.
 Many participants described children as blessings from Allah and framed large families as a religious duty, often expressed as a means of "increasing the Muslim community."
 Fertility was also linked to long-term political aspirations, with several interviewees characterizing childbearing as a way to strengthen the community against persecution and to raise future "Muslim soldiers" who could retake land in Myanmar.

+In Rohingya camps of Cox's Bazar and Bhasan Char, it is reported that an average of 100 children are being born every day.